State Penalties Enforcement Regulation 2014

 Major Sports Facilities and Other Legislation Amendment Bill 2025

 This bill makes several changes to Queensland's major sports facilities and major events laws.
-It allows Gold Coast stadiums to host concerts until 10:30pm (matching Suncorp Stadium), significantly increases penalties for ticket scalping, and modernises Stadiums Queensland's board governance arrangements.
+It allows Gold Coast stadiums to host concerts until 10:30pm (matching Suncorp Stadium in Brisbane), significantly increases penalties for ticket scalping, modernises Stadiums Queensland's board governance, and updates advertising restrictions to cover drones.

 Transport Legislation (Disability Parking and Other Matters) Amendment Bill 2019

-This bill extends Queensland's Disability Parking Permit Scheme to include legally blind people and doubles the fine for misusing disability parking bays.
+This bill extends Queensland's Disability Parking Permit Scheme to include people who are legally blind, and doubles the fine for misusing disability parking bays from $266 to $533.
 It also makes technical updates to rail safety definitions to align with national law.

 Associations Incorporation and Other Legislation Amendment Bill 2019